estebanz01/ruby-statistics/README.md

 require 'statistics'

 poisson = Distribution::Poisson.new(l) # Using Distribution alias.
-normal = Statistics::Distribution::StandardNormal.new # Using all namespaces.
+normal = RubyStatistics::Distribution::StandardNormal.new # Using all namespaces.
 ```

 ## Documentation